Charles Bronson: 1946–1951: Acting training

-1951 to 1958: early films to leading roles
+1951–1958: Early films to leading roles

 In his early career, Bronson was still credited as Charles Buchinsky.
 His first film role – an uncredited one – was as a sailor in You're in the Navy Now in 1951, directed by Henry Hathaway.
 Other screen appearances in 1951 were The Mob, and The People Against O'Hara, directed by John Sturges.

 In 1952, he acted in Bloodhounds of Broadway; Battle Zone; Pat and Mike, Diplomatic Courier (1952), Henry Hathaway's My Six Convicts, The Marrying Kind, and Red Skies of Montana.

 That same year on television, he boxed in a ring with Roy Rogers in Rogers' show Knockout.
 He appeared on an episode of The Red Skelton Show as a boxer in a skit with Skelton playing "Cauliflower McPugg".
 He appeared with fellow guest star Lee Marvin in an episode of Biff Baker, U.S.A., an espionage series on CBS.

 In 1953, he played Igor, the sidekick of Vincent Price, in the horror film House of Wax, directed by Andre de Toth.
 To prepare his role as a mute he took a course in sign language.
 Ben S. Parker of The Commercial Appeal said "Buchinsky adds mute menace as a deaf-and-dumb assistant to the madman".
 In the US, the film reached 4th place on the biggest box office list of that year and making $23 million.
 The Library of Congress selected House of Wax for preservation in the National Film Registry in 2014, deeming it "culturally, historically, or aesthetically significant".

 That same year, he had roles in The Clown, and Off Limits.

 In 1954, he appeared in Riding Shotgun, starring Randolph Scott, directed by de Toth.
 It was reported that he got the role due to the quality of his performance in House of Wax.
 That year on television, he acted in "The Case of the Desperate Men", and episode of Treasury Men in Action.

 Also that year, he acted in the film Apache for director Robert Aldrich, Tennessee Champ, Miss Sadie Thompson, Crime Wave directed by de Toth, Vera Cruz, and Drum Beat, directed by Delmer Daves.